Jazz bass: Alternative instruments

 While the majority of jazz and jazz fusion recordings and live performances use either the double bass (or a related instrument such as an electric upright bass) or the electric bass to supply the "low end", there are some exceptions.
-In jazz organ trios, a Hammond organ player performs the basslines using the bass pedalboard or their lower manual, along with a drummer and a saxophonist.
+In jazz organ trios, a Hammond organ player, such as Joey de Francesco, performs the basslines using the bass pedalboard or their lower manual, along with a drummer and a saxophonist.
 In some jazz fusion groups, the basslines may be played by a keyboard player on a bass synthesizer or other keyboard.
 As well, in some duos and other small groups, the basslines may be provided by a piano player; in a duo consisting of a jazz pianist and a jazz singer, the piano player plays a bassline with the left hand and chords in the right hand underneath the singer's voice.
 Similarly, in some duos or trios, a jazz guitarist may play basslines, a role that is especially feasible if the guitarist has a seven-string guitar with a low "B" string.
 In traditional Dixieland or New Orleans-style jazz groups, the basslines may be played by a tuba or other low brass instrument.